ha/doozerd/README.md

     $ cd doozer/src
     $ ./all.sh

-This will build all packages and commands, copy the commands into `$GOBIN`, and run tests.
+This will build dependencies and all doozer packages and commands, copy the commands into `$GOBIN`, and run tests.

 ## Try It Out